-Since the pedal sharps were too short to ever be played with the heels, and if the heels were not used at all on the natural keys, all scalar passages for pedals in those early days were typically performed with alternating toes, there being necessary and definite breaks between adjacent moving notes, always sounding with broken touch and NEVER legato; the left foot was kept behind the right, and the heels, if used at all, were never employed at the extreme ends of the pedalboard.
+Since the pedal sharps were too short to ever be played with the heels, and if the heels were not used at all on the natural keys, all scalar passages for pedals in those early days were typically performed with alternating toes, there being necessary and definite breaks between adjacent moving notes, generally sounding with broken touch rather than legato; the left foot was kept behind the right, and the heels, if used at all, were never employed at the extreme ends of the pedalboard.

 The premise of always pedalling the same notes the same way in all passages may be good and since the 1970's has been considered stylistically correct for early music, but how well it may actually work on a standard Guild pedalboard depends upon what the hands are doing at the time and it's effect upon the overall fulcrum, i.e., the balance of the body.

-What works in one application may not work in another.
+What works fine in one application may or may not work in another.

 We sometimes find the pedals keys of early, mechanical-action organs very stiff to play because of linkage, and, in these situations, heels naturally will not work as well as the toes.

-The way pedal technique is adapted to facilitate performance on an early Germanic-styled pedalboard does not imply that the same adaptations are to be retained when working with a standard Guild pedalboard, particularly when it would make performing the same work more difficult.
+The way pedal technique is adapted to facilitate performance on an early Germanic-styled pedalboard does not blindly imply however that the same adaptations MUST be retained when working with a standard Guild pedalboard when it would make performing the same work more difficult.